kubicorn/kubicorn/docs/MAKE.md

 ### Building `kubicorn`

+Details about the building proccess can be found in [BUILD docs](https://github.com/kris-nova/kubicorn/blob/master/docs/BUILD.md) and [INSTALL docs](https://github.com/kris-nova/kubicorn/blob/master/docs/INSTALL.md).

 The following `make` commands are available for building `kubicorn`:
 * `make` — parse Bootstrap scripts and create `kubicorn` executable in the `./bin` directory and the `AUTHORS` file.
 * `make compile` — create the `kubicorn` executable in the `./bin` directory.
 * `make install` — create the `kubicorn` executable in `$GOPATH/bin` directory.
-* `make build` — clean project tree and generate the `kubicorn` executables for 64-bit Linux, macOS, Windows and FreeBSD in the `./bin` directory, as well as generate the `AUTHORS` file.
+* `make build` — clean the project tree and generate the `kubicorn` executables for 64-bit Linux, macOS, Windows and FreeBSD in the `./bin` directory, as well as generate the `AUTHORS` file.
 * `make clean` — removes files from the `./bin` directory and the `bootstrap/bootstrap.go` file.

 #### Additional building commands